 For 2 servings, blend together until smooth:

-1 cup unsweetened coconut water (or use additional coconut milk for a creamier shake)
+1/2 to 1 cup unsweetened coconut water (or use additional coconut milk for a creamier shake), adjusted to desired consistency

 1 cup steamed-then-frozen cauliflower

-1 to 2 Tbsp baobab powder (optional, adjust to taste)
+1 to 2 Tbsp baobab powder (optional, adjusted to taste)

-optional pure stevia or sweetener of choice to taste
+optional Lakanto monkfruit sweetener, pure stevia, or sweetener of choice, adjusted to taste

-optional toppings: raw cacao nibs and a drizzle of cashew and coconut butter (melted together)
+optional toppings: raw cacao nibs, a drizzle of warm cashew and coconut butter (melted together), or toppings of choice